Hroerkr/workintel/README.md

 Logs land in `%LOCALAPPDATA%\WorkIntel\workintel.log`.

-The desktop app will (after the Phase 2 wire-up) connect to the API at `http://localhost:5000` by default.
-Connection string lives in the Settings dialog → Backend tab (not yet wired in this commit).
+The desktop app currently runs the in-process pipeline only.
+Wiring it to the gRPC backend is the next phase — it'll connect to `http://localhost:5000` by default with the endpoint and credentials stored in the DPAPI-protected preferences blob.

 ## First run — what to expect

-The first time you launch WorkIntel, a tray icon appears immediately but the intelligence isn't ready yet. **Two model files have to download** before transcription and intent extraction work:
+The first time you launch WorkIntel, a tray icon appears immediately but the intelligence isn't ready yet. **Two model files have to download** before transcription and LLM extraction work:

 - `ggml-base.en.bin` (~140 MB) — Whisper, English-only base model.
 - `Phi-3.5-mini-instruct-Q4_K_M.gguf` (~2.4 GB) — Phi-3.5 Mini, 4-bit quant.